 If you’re planning on purchasing a van or truck through your limited company, however, then you’ll find yourself freed from many of these frustrating limitations.
 HMRC allows for “insignificant” levels of private use, meaning that you’ll be able to drive the van home so long as it’s still only being used for commercial purposes.

-This means claiming 100% of the vehicle cost is a much more straightforward matter, so purchasing a van through your business will typically be a much better option than buying it personally.
+This means claiming 100% of the vehicle cost is a much more straightforward matter, so purchasing a van (you should also consider getting van insurance) through your business will typically be a much better option than buying it personally.

 Whether you’re planning on buying a car, van, truck or motorbike through your limited company, you need to seriously weigh up all the different factors involved and decide whether this is the best option for you.
 Although your purchase decision will ultimately depend on your specific circumstances, hopefully, we’ve helped to clarify some of your bigger concerns.